 - Use autofill.
 Autofill is a feature that allows users to skip typing on the keyboard, which comes in handy when two forms ask for the same information.
 It speeds up the user experience, making them more likely to fill out the full form.

 3. Content marketing.
 More than ever, website visitors are inundated with digital marketing and advertising.
 It’s common practice to nurture leads into customers using content marketing strategies.

 By creating knowledgeable, relevant, and helpful content, you can build a customer database.
 Gate content with a form, so users must enter their information in exchange for this content.

 4. Email marketing.
 When you receive an email address, keep them engaged with newsletters and product or service updates.
 These email analytics (open, click-through, and spam rates; links clicked) give you more information to add to a customer profile.

 Email acquisition is critical.
 Once you get an email address, the entire process of digitally linking, communicating, and gathering data becomes easier.
+And, of course, AI is helping in the crusade as well.
 Check out these smart ways to utilize email marketing and increase engagement:

 - Giveaways.
 A giveaway or contest is a great way to keep email users engaged.
 It’s also a key strategy to drive sign-ups and build databases.
 For example, “Refer your friends and be entered for the chance to win!”

 - Coupons/discounts.
 Most users are OK with giving up their email address in exchange for monetary savings, especially repetitive sales and membership discounts.